When Is the Best Time to Visit Alaska? Month-by-Month Breakdown

 The heart of winter is prime time for Northern Lights Tours.
 January and February bring crisp air, long nights, and unforgettable aurora shows.
 Travelers also love winter helicopter tours, snowmobile adventures, and dog sledding during this season.

-By March, daylight stretches past 10 hours, and it becomes one of the best months for Helicopter Tours, glacier landings, and photography flights.
-Winter is magical—and quiet.
+By March, daylight stretches past 10 hours, making it one of the best months for Helicopter Tours, glacier landings, and photography flights.
+Winter is magical—and refreshingly quiet.

 April – May: Affordable Travel & Spring Calm